Tommy

 Morris

-Tommy Morris holds the rank of 8th Dan awarded by the World Karate
+professional coach, his current rank of 8th Dan was given by the World

-membership.
-For twenty-five years he ran a full-time karate club and
+Karate Federation.
+For twenty-five years he ran a full-time karate

 Scotland.
 Since 1965 he has trained over 100,000 people in his system.